Lawliet1701/mcp-sitecore-server/README.md

 - `GRAPHQL_SCHEMAS`: The Sitecore schemas to use for the GraphQL API, comma-separated.
 - `GRAPHQL_API_KEY`: The API key for the GraphQL endpoint.
 - `GRAPHQL_HEADERS`: Additional headers to include in the GraphQL requests.
-- `ITEM_SERVICE_DOMAIN`: The domain for the Item Service API login.
+- `ITEM_SERVICE_DOMAIN`: The domain for the Item Service API authentication.
 Default is `sitecore`.
-- `ITEM_SERVICE_USERNAME`: The username for the Item Service API login.
+- `ITEM_SERVICE_USERNAME`: The username for the Item Service API authentication.
-- `ITEM_SERVICE_PASSWORD`: The password for the Item Service API login.
+- `ITEM_SERVICE_PASSWORD`: The password for the Item Service API authentication.
 - `ITEM_SERVICE_SERVER_URL`: The base URL for the Item Service API.
+- `POWERSHELL_DOMAIN`: The domain for the Sitecore PowerShell Remoting API authentication.
+Default is `sitecore`.
+- `POWERSHELL_USERNAME`: The username for the Sitecore PowerShell Remoting API authentication.
+- `POWERSHELL_PASSWORD`: The password for the Sitecore PowerShell Remoting API authentication.
+- `POWERSHELL_SERVER_URL`: The base URL for the Sitecore PowerShell Remoting API.

 ## Resources list